prashaantt/alarisprime.com/README.md

 ### Develoment server

-Run `npm run serve` to run the development build, watch for changes and serve locally.
+Run `gulp serve` to run the development build, watch for changes and serve locally.

 ### Build

-`npm run build` to build the website for production.
+`gulp` to build the website for production.

 ### Deploy